aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-pages/add-backgrounds/_index.md

 type: docs
 weight: 110
 url: /cpp/add-backgrounds/
-descriptions: Add background image to the your PDF file with C++.
-Use the BackgroundArtifact object.
+description: Learn how to add customizable backgrounds to PDF documents with Aspose.PDF for C++.
+Follow this step-by-step guide.
 lastmod: "2021-12-03"
 sitemap:
     changefreq: "weekly"